jnv/chiliproject_private_issues/README.md

 1. Follow the instructions at https://www.chiliproject.org/projects/chiliproject/wiki/Plugin_Install
 2. Two new permissions will be available for roles: "View private issues" and "Manage private issues" (to manage privacy of the issue)
-3. Page can be changed to private using the contextual links on the wiki page

 ## Compatibility